See the results of our 2021 Family Budget Survey. Click Here to Learn More!

-With federal eviction protections expiring in July, renters who have been economically impacted by COVID-19 may be looking for other options to help pay their bills.
+After the federal eviction moratorium expired on July 31, 2021, renters who have been economically impacted by COVID-19 may be looking for other options to help pay their bills.

-Nearly 24 million renters had no confidence or only slight confidence that they’d be able to pay next month’s rent, according to the U.S. Census Bureau Household Weekly Pulse Survey: July 9-July 14.
+Nearly a quarter of renters had no confidence or only slight confidence that they’d be able to pay next month’s rent, according to the U.S. Census Bureau Household Pulse Survey: August 4-August 16.

 Even before the coronavirus pandemic, the United States already had an affordable housing crisis.
 The National Low Income Housing Coalition estimates there is a shortage of 7 million units for extremely low-income families.

 “People were already rent-burdened before the pandemic, but the problem has skyrocketed,” says Mariel Block, a staff attorney at the National Housing Law Project.

 Coronavirus has created a financial and housing emergency for those who have lost their jobs or faced pay cuts.
 Renters have been disproportionately affected by the impacts of the pandemic, as they’re more likely to work in industries impacted by COVID-19-related job loss, according to the New York University Furman Center.

 Those in need of emergency rental assistance do have some limited options.
 If you’re worried about making next month’s rent, here’s what you need to know.